 - Unit tests – to detect bugs separately in each app module

 - Integration tests – to check how app modules work together

 - Functional tests – to make sure the app features are up to quality

 - Performance tests – to check whether new code factors into app performance or not.

 If you want to sell your application on app stores, you need to get a Developer Account.
 However, before launching your product, you have to be aware of the requirements of the App Store and Google Play.

 Devote enough time to familiarize yourself with the App Store and Google Play Guidelines.
 In case your app fails to meet the requirements, the store will reject it.
 You should definitely check the requirements before you finish your IOS and Android app development.

 Having released your custom app, be ready to keep track of users’ feedback.
 They will help you understand which features you need to fix, change, or add.
 If you release app updates according to users’ latest needs and preferences, your product will be all the rage.

-To create new custom, mobile apps is a hardcore case; you should steel yourself for coming with multiple hurdles in the way.
+Creating new custom, mobile apps is a hardcore case; you should steel yourself for coming with multiple hurdles along the way.
 You shouldn’t forget that you are just a beginner and failing is ok.
-Your enthusiasm and dedication to work is the recipe for your app’s success.
+Your enthusiasm and dedication to work are the recipes for your app’s success.